 At the end of the day, you should realize that blogging is a never-ending learning journey and with every day that passes by, you’ll know more than the previous day.

-Just imagine how much further you’ll be 1 year, 5 years, or even 10 years from now if you keep your blog going!
-How exciting.
+Just imagine how much further you’ll be 1 year, 5 years, or even 10 years from now if you keep your blog going.
+You could possibly turn your blog into a full-time career!
+This future should give you a boost in your blogger motivation!

 4. Look at other bloggers who inspire you